 We loved how Try Interact offers a very extensive list of content templates to start from (800!).
-However, TryInteract only supports a fairly limited range of content styles and appearance, making it difficult to match your brand and blend into your site.
+However, TryInteract only supports a fairly limited range of content styles and appearances, making it difficult to match your brand and blend into your site.

 TryInteract: not GDPR-compliant

 Unfortunately, based on our research, TryInteract is not GDPR-compliant – we strongly advise you to check with your privacy officer before using them to collect personal information from your leads.

 (Not sure about the GDPR?
 The fines are steep – 4% of annual revenue or up to 20 million euros – for any business worldwide (EU-based or otherwise), serving content to any EU citizen.)

 Quiz Maker Review’s rating for TryInteract: